vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > All these are the *beginning of birth pains*.
 {% ct 'Matthew 24:8, NIV' %}

-While wars, rumors of wars, famines, epidemics, and earthquakes have always existed, Jesus likened them to birth pains--which increase in frequency and intensity over time--to emphasize that these signs will follow the same pattern.
+While wars, rumors of wars, famines, epidemics, and earthquakes have always existed, Jesus likened them to birth pains—which increase in frequency and intensity over time—to emphasize that these signs will follow the same pattern.

 ## Is there a surprising sign in Revelation?

 > And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints, and them that fear thy name, small and great; and *shouldest destroy them which destroy the earth*.
 {% ct 'Revelation 11:18' %}

-Humanity now possesses the power to destroy the earth--through weapons of mass destruction like the atomic bomb and by tampering with weather modification techniques like geoengineering.
+Humanity now possesses the power to destroy the earth—through weapons of mass destruction like the atomic bomb and by tampering with weather modification techniques like geoengineering.

 ## How will people feel about the future?